 Private or Public?

-Networking through Friends
+Networking Through Friends

 Many people have hundreds of friends on Facebook and thousands of followers on Twitter.
 These are valuable resources when searching for a job.
 Look through your list of social networking contacts and see if anyone works at a company that interests you.
 If you find someone who does, send them a message asking to help get you a foot in the door.
-These people are your friends, and should be interested in aiding you in your job search.
+These people are your friends and should be interested in aiding you in your job search.

 Using Relevant Social Networking to Brand Yourself

-Creating a profile on the web site is akin to a resume, with your employment history and references included.
+Creating a profile on the website is akin to a resume, with your employment history and references included.
 Simply making a profile and waiting for employers to find you is not enough though.
 LinkedIn’s best feature is its jobs section, where employers post openings.
 Actively search this section daily and apply to all jobs that interest you.
 Make sure, however, that your skill sets match the job as a mismatch looks very unprofessional.